PxCrypt v0.2.2

 ◆ Encoding

-This enum specifies the encoding strategy utilized when encoding/decoding data, which affects several aspects of the resultant image.
+This enum specifies the encoding strategy utilized when encoding/decoding data, which affects several aspects of the resultant image(s).

 Relative

-The input data is broken up into 1-7 bit-wide frames in according to the value selected for bits per channel which are then woven into existing pixel data with each frame being mapped to one channel of a given pixel.
+The input data is broken up into 1-7 bit-wide frames, according to the value selected for bits per channel, which are then woven into existing pixel data with each frame being mapped to one channel of a given pixel.
 This is accomplished by applying an offset to the original color channel value that matches the magnitude of the frame.
 The frame is subtracted from the original value if it is greater than 127; otherwise, the frame is added to the original value.

 Because the data is not stored directly in the image, but rather as the difference between the original image and the encrypted image, the is no way to know what the offset for each channel was without a point of reference, and thus the original medium image is required in order to decode the encoded data.
 Payloads are more securely protected using this method.